Space Weather & Space Climate

 Check out these resources on Navajo knowledge of the Cosmos and how other Native American beliefs or protocols concerning the eclipse.

 Would you like to view the eclipse through one of our specially designed eclipse glasses?
 Request Eclipse Glasses here!
-Please use this form to request glasses to view the October 14th 2023 annular eclipse and the April 8th 2024 total solar eclipse.
+Please submit your request by March 28th, 2024.

 Path of the 2024 Total Solar Eclipse